 For procurements $5 million and above (GST inclusive) respondents will be required to submit a Local Industry Participation (LIP) plan.
 The successful bidder will also be required to report on their IP plan outcomes as part of the contract terms.

-Below are the templates the ECT and LIP.
-These templates are subject to the value of the procurement, to be used when the nature of the procurement does not require respondents to have a Code Certificate.
+Below are the ECT and LIP templates.
+These templates are subject to the value of the procurement.

 Goods and Services (non-construction related)